 which repudiated and apologized for its former decision.
 The majority of justices

-changed their mind and
+in 2003 had changed their mind and

 ruled that states no longer had the authority to criminalize private consensual

 activities, simply on the grounds that most people considered the behavior to be immoral.
 They based this decision on the

 14th amendment's right of personal privacy and liberty -- the same basis on